def-gthill/kenpali/kenpali-json.md

 >> {foo: 42}
 ```

 Instead of a name-value pair, any of the object's elements can be a _spread_ instead.
-A spread has the form `{"spread": <value>}`, where `<value>` is any expression.
+A spread has the form `{"type": "spread", "value": <value>}`, where `<value>` is any expression.
 The `<value>` expression is expected to evaluate to an object, whose entries are added to the containing object.

 ```
 # Object with spread